 - Identity Access Management (IAM) – IAM is important to limit access to sensitive operations and information in an organization.
 In the manufacturing industry, the Industrial Control System (ICS) can be protected using IAM.
 This is important for saving the manufacturing processes and manufactured products from manipulation and other unwanted alterations.

-- Regular Offline Data Backup – It is one of the cyber security best practices to create data back up regularly in offline locations.
+- Regular Offline Data Backup – It is one of the cyber security best practices to create data backups regularly in offline locations.
 This can help in securing the organization against emergencies arising from ransomware and DDOS attacks.

 The Covid-19 pandemic has given us more reasons to believe that cyber security risks are only going to increase from here on forward.